 Westmeath Archaeological and Historical Society will host a series of on line lectures on Doing Local History

-Because of the Lockdowns since March the Society has had to suspend its on site activities and this looks likely to for the foreseeable future
+Because of the Pandemic since March 2020 the Society has had to suspend its on site activities and this looks likely to for the foreseeable future

 Every cloud has a silver lining so this is an opportunity to gain new research skills and even consider writing a history of your local area

 To view the list of Upcoming Lectures or online events – Click Here

 20th October 2021 – Dr Mary Shine Tompson – Click Here

 3rd November 2021 – Dr Paul Gosling – Click Here